Phi Kappa Phi: History

 In the late 1800s, there were only three academic honor societies, and they were all discipline-specific.
-Tau Beta Pi and Sigma Xi were founded in 1885 and 1886, respectively.
-And then there was Phi Beta Kappa, a social and literary society that did not originate as an honor society when it was founded in 1776 but by the 1850s, according to historians, had evolved as an honor society for the liberal arts and sciences.
+Tau Beta Pi for engineering and Sigma Xi for scientific research were founded in 1885 and 1886, respectively.
+Phi Beta Kappa was a social and literary society that did not originate as an honor society when it was founded in 1776, but by the 1850s, it had evolved as an honor society for the liberal arts and sciences.
 Although Phi Beta Kappa was not exclusive to one discipline, it did not extend its membership beyond the liberal arts and sciences, hence the establishment of Tau Beta Pi, an honor society for engineering.
 Phi Beta Kappa became sufficient as an all-campus honor society for liberal arts colleges, but no honor society could serve as such for the universities encompassing both liberal education and also technological and professional education, a mission to which the newly burgeoning land-grant universities of the time were dedicated.

-That was to change in 1897 when the first organizational meeting of Lambda Sigma Eta (later named Phi Kappa Phi), the nation's first all-discipline honor society, was held in Coburn Hall at the University of Maine under the leadership of undergraduate student Marcus Urann.
+That changed in 1897 when the first organizational meeting of Lambda Sigma Eta (later named Phi Kappa Phi), the nation's first all-discipline honor society, was held in Coburn Hall at the University of Maine under the leadership of undergraduate student Marcus Urann.
 In opposition to what he saw as the separateness and exclusivity promoted by the social fraternities and discipline bound honor societies, Urann wanted to create a society that was defined by inclusiveness and that unified a campus, constituted by "high-rank men drawn from all classes and all groups and all societies".
+The honor society was formed to recognize and encourage superior scholarship without restriction as to the area of study, and to promote the "unity and democracy of education".